dances-with-clouds/inrarec/README.md

 recording without further interacting: just plug in a USB drive or insert a CDRW, and the process starts.

-Wait a minute... this sounds like something that streamripper and fadecut can do!
+Wait a minute... this sounds like something that fadecut can do!

 That is correct.
 So why did I do it?

-Streamripper and fadecut are great programms, no question about it!
+Fadecut is a great programm, no question about it!

-But soon after I started to use them, I realized they did not quite fit my personal needs.
+But soon after I started to use it, I realized it did not quite fit my personal needs.
+E.g., there's no way of telling fadecut to stop streamripper after a certain time.
 So I started to write a small script that would do the every day work for me.
 It started with just 5 lines of code for a cron job that downloaded a few hours of songs from a radio station and burned them onto a CD, so I could enjoy the music the next day while